Destinations in the Judean Desert & Dead Sea

 Good Samaritan Museum

-A mosaic museum on the ancient road from Jerusalem to Jericho, on the site where Jesus set his most famous parable.
+A mosaic museum on the ancient road from Jerusalem to Jericho, on the site traditionally associated with the parable of the Good Samaritan.

 Judean Desert: A Wilderness of Refuge and Revelation